 - The calculator above is for RIGID forks AND RIGID tails, i.e. hard-tails.
 Suspension can change the angle of launch, thus H and R. Recoil may also affect the outcome.

 - Test your creation and measure carefully.
-How fast were you going, what exactly is the lip angle, and did you pull up?
+How fast were you going, what exactly is the lip angle, and did you pull up or pump?
 Was it windy?
+What tire pressure and how knobby?
 Adjust your creation accordingly, perhaps with a correction coefficient.

 “How do I know my speed at takeoff?”
-A bike computer or gps unit could work, but may not be exact, or are dangerous to look at on takeoff; of course the jump could be bypassed or skipped to get the approximate speed the jump will be hit.
-Someone could help with a tape measure and stop watch as well, and this method may be better than the computer, but several trials may have to be done to determine the speed more accurately, or to get an average, in case the time keeper doesn’t hit the start and stop at exactly the right moment.
+A bike computer or gps unit could work, but may not be exact, or to state the obvious, are dangerous to look at on takeoff; of course the jump could be bypassed or skipped to get the approximate speed the jump will be hit.
+Speed loss to gravity will occur when ascending to the lip.
+If high enough the loss could be significant.
+Someone could help with a tape measure and stop watch as well, and this method may be better than the computer, but several trials may have to be done to determine the speed more accurately, or to get an average in case the time keeper doesn’t hit the start and stop at exactly the right moment.
 A radar gun, or triggers, or lasers and an arduino could work too.
 Most cheaper radar guns might not be accurate enough near 10 mph, and usually have +/-1-2 mph accuracy issues.
+The Speedclock app is pretty good once you know how to use it.
+SeeLevel or other inclinometers and a digital level may help as well.

 GOOD LUCK.
 HAVE FUN.
 BE SAFE.